 You’ll also notice a lot of accommodations in Teton Village, which is about 20 minutes away from Jackson and a lot more expensive.
 Teton Village hotels charge the big bucks for folks wanting to catch the lift without driving anywhere.
 And while both places have a lot of options, but if you want a more reasonable rate – as well as plenty of shops, restaurants and galleries within walking distance – you’ll have better luck in Jackson.

 Here are our recommendations for places to stay:

-- Airbnb: I love this cozy townhouse between Jackson & Grand Teton National Park, complete with Nordic ski tracks and a 10-minute drive to the entrance of Grand Teton National Park.
+- Vacation rental: I love this cozy townhouse between Jackson & Grand Teton National Park, complete with Nordic ski tracks and a 10-minute drive to the entrance of Grand Teton National Park.
 Curl up by the wood-burning fireplace with sweeping Teton views on cold winter evenings – or warm up in the sauna located in the upstairs bathroom!
 This budget-friendly townhome’s location is close enough to town to be convenient, but you will feel like you are worlds away.